arestivo/slides/markdown/css3.md

 }
 ```

-Values can be the **numerical** default names of the grid lines or a name assigned by us.

-The end values can also be the number of rows or columns to span.
-By default these values are a span of one.
+The *end* values can also be the number of rows or columns to span.
+By default, these values have a *span* of 1.

 ```css
 .header {